stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/index.md

 As an action on your turn, you can spend a rage point to enter a furious bloodlust.
 While raging, you gain the following benefits:
 * You have advantage on Strength checks.
 * When you make a melee weapon attack, you deal additional damage equal to your martial feat die.
-* You have resistance to bludgeoning, piercing, and slashing damage.
+* You have resistance to bludgeoning, piercing and slashing damage.

-If you are able to cast spells, you can’t cast them or sustain them while raging.
+If you are able to cast spells, you can’t cast or sustain them while raging.

 Your rage lasts for 1 minute.
 It ends early if you are knocked unconscious.
 You can also end your rage at any time (no action required).